MarkFBS/MCU/README.md

-# MCU
+# MCU Website

-MCU Website
+This will be a basic website, I shall be using Bootstrap for the development of the site.

-Using HTML & CSS with Bootstrap.
+The MCU website will be front-end design only.